RESEARCH INTERESTS

 - Oceanids C2 (command and control): Development of a unified and consistent infrastructure for the control of multiple autonomous underwater vehicles.
 I worked on the ocean data synthesis and autonomous piloting work packages.

-- MASSMO (Marine Autonomous Systems in Support of Marine Observations): Pioneering multi-partner series of trials and demonstrator missions that aim to explore and expand the use of innovative marine robots.
+- MASSMO (Marine Autonomous Systems in Support of Marine Observations): Pioneering multi-partner series of trials and demonstrator missions that aimed to explore and expand the use of marine robots.
 I contributed near real-time data products using glider data, glider-historical data syntheses, 3D data visualisation for mission planning.

 - SOLSTICE (Sustainable Oceans, Livelihoods and food Security Through Increased Capacity in Ecosystem research): 3D data visualisation and model data analysis in Pemba Channel region, Tanzania.